Eulanda/EulandaConnect/docs/functions/Close-SalesOrder.md

 # Close-SalesOrder

 ## SYNOPSIS
-When the sales order is closed, it is considered completed and can no longer be modified.
+This PowerShell function closes a sales order, it is considered completed and can no longer be modified.
+This function requires an EULANDA ERP system.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Close-SalesOrder.ps1).

 ## SYNTAX